- Program Details

 Inpatient Teaching Rounds - Highland Hospital

-Teaching rounds at Highland Hospital have gradually evolved from the traditional conference room discussions to a purely bedside experience.
+Teaching rounds at Highland Hospital have gradually evolved from the traditional conference room discussions to predominantly bedside experiences.
 These rounds are conducted three to four days a week by attending physicians skilled in physical diagnosis and bedside teaching.
 Examples follow:

 - Stethoscope Rounds : Cardiologists follow resident teams and teach cardiac auscultation skills.

-- "Sherlock Holmes Rounds" : Conducted by Associate Program Director, Bilal Ahmed, emphasis is on observational skills in clinical medicine.
+- "Sherlock Holmes Rounds" : Conducted by master clinician, Bilal Ahmed, MD, with emphasis on observational skills in clinical medicine.

 - Bugs and Drugs Rounds: Infectious Disease attendings discuss challenging infectious disease cases.

 Every Monday through Friday at 4 PM residents on inpatient services at both Strong Memorial Hospital and Highland Hospital gather to sign out their sicker patients to the evening team before going home.
 During these sign-out rounds, the inpatient Chief Resident makes a brief educational presentation on a topic related to a patient currently on service, often related to the discussion from morning report.